SriPalla/misc/export.md

 ### Summary

-Using Azure Cosmos DB for MongoDB API with a timer-triggered Azure Function to process change streams in Kotlin Spring Boot is feasible but involves handling complexity related to scheduling, performance, and data consistency.
-You need to be mindful of overlapping executions and implement strategies to ensure that changes are processed correctly and efficiently.
+Using Azure Cosmos DB for MongoDB API with a timer-triggered Azure Function to process change streams in Kotlin Spring Boot, combined with a lease collection to store resume tokens, provides a resilient and scalable solution.
+This approach ensures that the function can resume from where it left off and handle real-time data processing efficiently.
+However, it requires careful management of complexity, costs, and potential overlapping executions to maintain data consistency and performance.